Sahilpatkar/sbt-flink-assembly-optimizer-plugin/README.md

 1. Generate a PAT:

     - Go to Settings > Developer settings > Personal access tokens in GitHub.
-    - Generate a token with read:packages (for public repositories) or read:packages and repo (for private repositories).
+    - Generate a token with read:packages.

 2. Add Credentials to SBT: